 Martina Mueller, Consultant Clinical Psychologist

 Martina Mueller is a Consultant Clinical Psychologist who has worked with OCTC since its inception.
 She is widely respected for her innovative clinical work and specializes in the assessment and treatment of PTSD and other complex reactions following adult trauma.
-She founded the Postgraduate Certificate in CBT for Psychological Trauma and led the trauma service for the Oxford Health Mental Health Care Trust for many years.
+She was the first course director for the Postgraduate Certificate in CBT for Psychological Trauma and led the trauma service for the Oxford Health Mental Health Care Trust for many years.
 She has worked on a European Union funded multi-centre research on innovative approaches to working with traumatized refugees and has a special interest in the treatment of occupational and multiple and prolonged trauma.
 Martina is one of the editors of the Oxford Guide to Behavioural Experiments in Cognitive Therapy and is lead editor of the Oxford Guide to Surviving as a CBT Therapist, published by OUP.

 If you cancel more than 14 days prior to your booked event, we will refund your fee minus a charge of 15% to cover our administration costs.
 We regret that cancellations 14 days or less before the booked event cannot be refunded or changed/transferred.